Contents of Report

 Components are located below a soft touch dash with a centrally mounted compass.
 Dual 16” (40.64 cm) displays sit on either side of the vessel view engine monitor, just below the dash.

 Electrical switches are grouped to the left.
 Trim tab rockers are just below the spotlight remote.
 The 14” (35.56 cm) wheel is mounted to a tilt base.
-The autopilot control head is to the right as are the Zeus joystick and VHF handheld remote.
+The autopilot control head is to the right as are the Cummins joystick and VHF handheld remote.

 A panel on the right side of the console and ahead of the engine controls houses the Seakeeper controls.
 A convenient storage compartment is located behind those controls.